thierbig/Auctionator-3.3.5-Fixed/README.md

 - Fix performance bug when changing zones

 ## Remaining Issues
-- Fix .xml positions on the sell tab history for visual enhancement
+- Fix .xml positions on the sell tab history for visual enhancement (3-4 lines of height required)
 - Fix lua errors conflicts for some addons/users
 - Fix alt click issue for some users